 With the recent recall fiascos (salmonella in our produce, lead in our toys, and diethylene glycol in our toothpaste), supplier management is more important than ever.
 However, even before we get to performance management, relationship management, and risk management, we first have to select a supplier.
 A good supplier selection can go a long way to minimizing the management that we need to do – as a good supplier will strive to perform, connect and collaborate with you on a regular basis, and give you the visibility you need to mitigate risks before they occur.

-That’s why Avery Dennison, as discussed in this Industry Week article, has adapted it’s screening process to insure that any new suppliers it engages with can guarantee consistent, quality products.
+That’s why Avery Dennison, as discussed in a recent Industry Week article, has adapted it’s screening process to insure that any new suppliers it engages with can guarantee consistent, quality products.
 Considering that it has to source many of its materials from multiple global sources, quality and reliability of supply are key factors.

 As part of its new process, it now includes a strict set of environmental and social compliance guidelines — including labor laws and health safety standards — that suppliers must demonstrate they adhere to before they can advance to face-to-face discussions.
 In these discussions, Avery makes an effort to discern the extent of the supplier’s business, what markets they are involved in, their profitability and long term business solvency, their historical quality and service metrics, and whether or not they have the potential to meet Avery’s supply requirements.